Al-Ansar (Iraq)

-Al-Ansar (الأنصار, 'the Partisans') was a guerrilla force attached to the Iraqi Communist Party, active between 1979 and 1988.
+Al-Ansar (الأنصار, 'the Partisans') was the paramilitary wing of the Iraqi Communist Party, active between 1979 and 1988.

 Early phase

-When the alliance between the Communist Party and the Arab Socialist Ba'ath Party ended, a wave of harsh repression against the Communist Party followed.
+When the alliance between the Iraqi Communist Party and the Iraqi Ba'ath Party ended, a wave of harsh repression against the communists followed.
 In 1977 the regime launched a crackdown against the communists.
 A number of communist cadres fled to the Kurdish areas in northern Iraq to escape arrest.
-By January 1979, the exiled communists had established partisan fighting units.
-By April 1979, the al-Ansar movement was operational.
+By January 1979, the exiled communists had established ansar (partisan) fighting units.
+By April 1979 the ansar movement was operational.
 Headquarters of the partisan units were established in Kirkuk and as-Sulemaniyah, and bases were established in Irbil.
 Later, bases were also set up in Dohuk and Nineveh.
-The build-up of al-Ansar did however occur without the full consent of the politburo of the party.
+The build-up of the ansar movement did however occur without the full consent of the politburo of the party.

-In South Yemen, a number of Iraqi Communist Party cadres began military training before joining the guerrillas in northern Iraq.
+In South Yemen, a number of Al-Ansar began their military training before joining the guerrillas in northern Iraq.
 The training was administered by the South Yemeni government.

-Communist Party adopts armed struggle as its line of action
+Communist Party adopts armed struggle

 In 1980 partisan newspapers in Arabic, Nahj al-Ansar (نهج الأنصار, 'Path of the Partisans'), and Kurdish, Ribazy Peshmerga, were launched.
 In November 1981 the Communist Party formally adopted armed struggle as a line of struggle of the party and established up a Central Military Bureau as a unified command to lead the partisan movement.
 By that time the partisan forces operated throughout the Kurdish provinces of Iraq.

 In 1982 a Central Military Council was held clandestinely.
 It was attended by the Communist Party general secretary, politburo and partisan commanders.
 The Council set up the overall strategic line of the armed struggle.
 By this time a decentralized command structure had been adopted, enabling the partisan forces more flexibility in their confrontations with Iraqi government troops.